spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 Finally, commit and push the changes to the repository.

-### Deploying JupyterHub to the EKS cluster with hubploy
+## Deploying JupyterHub to the EKS Cluster with Hubploy

 - `hubploy deploy <deployment-name> hub staging`
 - `kubectl -n <deployment-name>-staging get svc proxy-public`